Arne Söderlund: Submarine museum

 Söderlund was instrumental in setting up the as a submarine museum.
 The guest of honour at the ribbon cutting ceremony was Rear Admiral (JG) Theo Honiball (Ret) who as a Lieutenant Commander was her first officer commanding.
 The ribbon was cut by Vice-Admiral Refiloe Johannes Mudimu, Chief of the Navy.

 Naval museum

-Söderlund owns and runs a Maritime Museum in his house, this is a remarkably well stocked museum and covers from 1500 through to current day Naval Warfare items, it concentrates mainly on SA Navy and the Royal Navy but also holds items from many Services.
-He can be contacted via Simons Town Naval Base and it is a must see museum.
+Söderlund owns and runs a Maritime Museum in his house, the museum stores and covers Naval Warfare items from the early 1500's through to current day, it concentrates mainly on the SA Navy and the Royal Navy but includes items from many Services.
+Söderlund can be contacted via the Simons Town Naval Base.